syphon5/syphon5com/content/post/scotts-cheap-flights-preview.md

 Second, we need to identify what data we may find important as a part of our analysis.
 After reviewing a sample of deal emails, I've outlined this initial list of data points: email id, email date, destination location (airport code), departure location (airport code), regular flight price, deal flight price, airlines available, months available, flag for deal email or general email, and a flag for whether it is a new premium only template.

 Third, is there anything else outside of this data set that could enhance our context or analysis?
-I'm going to use an available CSV data set that matches airport codes with municipalities in order to have consistent and clear names when anaylzing locations.
+I'm going to use an available CSV data set that matches airport codes with municipalities in order to have consistent and clear names when analyzing locations.
 I could have extracted the location names from the emails but this adds risk of typos and different names used for the same places.
 Airport codes should be more reliable and merging this data set will be simple.

 ##### Get the Data
 First, we need to identify what email addresses the SCF deals come from.
 I can go into the Gmail interface and do some digging around.
 After a quick sample look over the last few years, it appears all emails came from one of two different addresses.